 E. Ethelbert Miller is a writer, literary activist, and the author of several collections of poems and two memoirs, Fathering Words: The Making of an African American Writer (2000) and The 5th Inning (2009).
 He is a 2015 inductee of the Washington, DC, Hall of Fame and recipient of the 20!6 AWP George Garrett Award for Outstanding Community Service in Literature and the 2016 Mayor’s Arts Award for Distinguished Honor.
 The Collected Poems of E. Ethelbert Miller (2016) is a comprehensive collection that represents over 40 years of his career as a poet.
 His most recent book of poetry is If God Invented Baseball (2018).

 “Crafting the Lede”

-Margaret Talbot has been a staff writer at The New Yorker since 2003, and was formerly a Contributing Writer at the New York Times Magazine and Executive Editor of The New Republic.
-Her articles and essays have appeared in National Geographic, More, The Atlantic, Salon, and Slate and have been anthologized in collections including The Best of the Best American Science Writing and The Art of the Essay.
+Margaret Talbot has been a staff writer at The New Yorker since 2003, and was formerly a Contributing Writer at The New York Times Magazine and Executive Editor of The New Republic.
+Her articles and essays have appeared in National Geographic, More, The Atlantic, and Salon, and have been anthologized in collections including The Best of the Best American Science Writing and The Art of the Essay.
 She is a recipient of a Whiting Writers Award and was a Senior Fellow at the New America Foundation.
 Her memoir/biography of her father, stage and screen actor Lyle Talbot, and his times, The Entertainer: Movies, Magic, and My Father’s Twentieth Century (2012), was praised by Elizabeth Gilbert as “wonderful, loving, beautifully researched and touching” and “a gift and a treasure—and a top-notch documentation of Hollywood history, besides.”